Exam Strategy 2026Chemistry Mastery

 Is NCERT enough for JEE Advanced Chemistry?

 For Inorganic, it builds the core, but you definitely need advanced problem-solving books like M.S.
-Chauhan or O.P.
-Tandon.
-Advanced papers test multi-concept applications.
+Chauhan for Organic.
+Examiners test complex, multi-concept applications that basic textbooks simply don't cover.

 Should I make my own notes for Inorganic?

 Yes.
-Extract trends, exceptions, and color changes into a pocket notebook.
-Copying word-for-word is useless; aim for rapid recall summaries.
+Extract trends, exceptions, and color changes into a small pocket notebook for rapid recall instead of repeatedly re-reading the entire highlighted chapter.
+Active recall beats passive reading every time.

 Which reference book is best for Organic Chemistry practice?

 M.S.
 Chauhan is excellent for mechanism-based practice.
-Ensure you master the base NCERT reaction before moving to advanced numericals.
+But please ensure you completely master the base NCERT reactions and their limitations before jumping to those advanced numericals.

 Disclaimer: VRSAM is an independent educational platform not affiliated with NTA.
-Predictions are based on data trends.
+Predictions are based on official syllabus data trends.